victorhaggqvist/racktemp/README.md

 ```

 ## Credits
-Image on the signin-page us from unsplash.com, https://unsplash.com/photos/bW2vHKCxbx4 by Dmitry Sytnik
+Image on the signin-page, http://subtlepatterns.com/dark-sharp-edges/

 ## License